azist/azos/src/philosophy.md

 ## Problems with General-Purpose Object Allocations
-DI is good, in general, what is not good is that in the hands of inapt developers general purpose DI availability creates a temptation to allocate too many objects for tasks which do not need objects at all.
+DI is good, in general, what is not good is that in the hands of inapt developers general purpose DI availability creates a temptation to allocate too many objects for tasks which do not need object instances in principle.
 For example, the following lists objects that need to get allocated in a typical app:

 - App component graph - allocated by the system at start (system code)